wkumari/draft-wkumari-capport-icmp-unreach/README.md

    This document defines an extension object that can be appended to selected multi-part ICMP messages ([RFC4884]).
-This extension permits Captive Portal (CP) NAS devices to inform user devices that their connection has been blocked by the Captive Portal NAS, and, optionally, how to contact the Captive Portal to satisfy it.
+This extension permits Captive Portal (CP) NAS devices to inform user devices that their connection has been blocked by the Captive Portal NAS.

    The Dest Unreachable Captive Portal Object can be appended to the ICMP Destination Unreachable messages.
 Figure 1 depicts the Dest